-"Staking"-Means (i) using, or permitting to be used, in any manner, directly or indirectly, through an agent or otherwise (including, for the avoidance of doubt, through a delegation of rights to any third party with respect to any portion of the Fund Property, by making any portion of the Fund Property available to any third party or by entering into any similar arrangement with a third party), any portion of the Fund Property in a proof-of-stake validation protocol and (ii) accepting any Staking Consideration.
-For the avoidance of doubt, the mere act of transferring units of virtual currency on a peer-to-peer virtual currency network that utilizes a proof-of-stake validation protocol.
+"Staking"-Means (i) using, or permitting to be used, in any manner, directly or indirectly, through an agent or otherwise (including, for the avoidance of doubt, through a delegation of rights to any third party with respect to any portion of the Fund Property, by making any portion of the Fund Property available to any third party or by entering into any similar arrangement with a third party), any portion of the Fund Property in a PoS validation protocol and (ii) accepting any Staking Consideration.
+For the avoidance of doubt, staking activities do not include the mere act of transferring units of virtual currency on a peer-to-peer virtual currency network that utilizes a PoS validation protocol.